michellejm/edgar-analytics/README.md

 ### `log.csv`

+The data for this challenge comes from the SEC.
 The SEC provides weblogs stretching back years and is [regularly updated, although with a six month delay](https://www.sec.gov/dera/data/edgar-log-file-data-set.html).
-This program processes those files.
+This program is designed to process one set of those files.

 ### `inactivity_period.txt`
-This file holds a single integer value denoting the period of inactivity (in seconds) that your program should use to identify a user session.
-The value will range from 1 to 86,400 (i.e., one second to 24 hours)
+This file holds a single integer value denoting the period of inactivity (in seconds) to identify a user session.

 ## Output file